Electricity in the 21st century.

 Wind Turbines require lots of open space and lots of (you guessed it) wind to work effectively.
 Although wind is a great source of renewable energy, and unlike solar can work at night, it is not “customizable” or adaptable for the urban environment.
 There is just not enough space or wind in the city.

-Solar on the other hand works just as well in city as in the country side.
-All you need is southern exposure with no or minimal shading.
-Solar can be installed on a roof of a sky-scraper, on the ground or even on a roof of a car.
+Solar, on the other hand, works just as well in city as in the countryside.
+All you need is southern exposure with none or minimal shading.
+Solar can be installed on a roof of a skyscraper, on the ground or even on a roof of a car.
 Solar is also a scalable system, and you can add or remove PV panels and/or inverters at any time.
-The bottom line is that solar photo-voltaic power generation is much more practical, and can be implemented where that power is needed.
+The bottom line is that solar photovoltaic power generation is much more practical, and can be implemented almost anywhere that power is needed.
 Besides that, both ways of getting “free” electric power from renewable sources are great.
-Given the notion that solar is more practical and flexible, lets get to the solar PV systems design and implementation.